SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 # Analyzing Website Performance
 This project begins with a fundamental question:

-> _Which webpages are attracting the most traffic, and how likely are users to continue browsing beyond the landing page?_
+> _Which webpage do most users land on first, and how likely are they to continue browsing beyond that initial page?_

 Using session data collected prior to **June 9, 2012**, I analyzed the most visited pages, identified the main entry point, and evaluated user engagement by calculating bounce rates.
 These insights laid the groundwork for potential optimizations and further testing.